UsmanKhanDeveloper/Ecommerce-RagsToRiches/README.md

 # Ecommerce-RagsToRiches
-This an ecommerce web application for custom clothing brand knows RagsToRichesByMichelle
+This an ecommerce web application for custom clothing brand named RagsToRichesByMichelle